-6.2.5 Archiving the private key
+6.2.5 Private key archival

 The CAs private keys are filed for at least 10 years after the last certificate has been issued.
 They are stored in secure fireproof cabinets in the external custody centre.
 At least two people are required to retrieve the CA's private key from the initial cryptographic device.